aws/aws-sam-cli/designs/sam_publish_app_cmd.rst

 -----------
 *Explain the changes to command line interface, including adding new commands, modifying arguments etc*

-1. Add a new top-level command called ``sam publish app`` with the following help message.
+1. Add a new top-level command called ``sam publish`` with the following help message.

 .. code-block:: text

-  Usage: sam publish app [OPTIONS]
+  Usage: sam publish [OPTIONS]

     Use this command to publish a packaged AWS SAM template to the AWS Serverless Application Repository to share within your team, across your